-Morgantown Chinese School (MCS) is a program offered through WVU Continuing Education with Chinese language classes for school aged children.
-The school has NO political, religious or social affiliations of any kind except for WVU.
+Morgantown Chinese School (MCS) is a program with Chinese language classes for school aged children.
+The school has no political, religious or social affiliations.
 All teachers, volunteers and most of the parents are native Chinese speakers.
 We work together to provide a friendly and encouraging environment for all children who want to learn Chinese as a second language.

 Morgantown Chinese School offers Chinese classes of various levels, from students who know no Chinese at all to those who are working for Chinese AP tests.
-Classes are held each Sunday at 1-3pm at WVU Hodges Hall.
+Classes are held each Sunday at 1-3pm.
 Classes offered are:

 Conversational Chinese – Designed for Non-heritage students, or students without any Chinese background.
 Non-heritage grade levels range from Conversational Chinese 101 thorough 404, altogether 16 levels.
 It suits students from non-Chinese backgrounds, or students with parents who are Chinese but do not have sufficient proficiency to assist students’ study at home.
 Non-heritage classes focus primarily on improving students’ conversational Chinese proficiency in listening and speaking.
 In addition, the classes still strive to further the students’ knowledge on reading and writing.
 Non-heritage program also provides guidance on Hanyu Shuiping Kaoshi (HSK) and other certifications.
 The Heritage classes are taught in a combination of Chinese and English depending on the grade levels.
 The instructors of Non-heritage program hold Master’s degrees or above in language related majors, and they have years’ experience in teaching Chinese as a second language.